-11.4 Non-replica eDirectory Server Issues
+Non-replica eDirectory Server Issues

 These issues should be understood in the context of eDirectory non-replica servers.
-For more information on eDirectory, refer to the NetlQ eDirectory 8.8 SP8 Administration Guide.
+These issues can occur on OES or eDirectory.
+For more information, see documentation on the Novell OES 2015 SP1 online documentation site or NetIQ eDirectory 8.8 SP8 Administration Guide.